 In California, elders are defined as persons 65 years and older.
 Under California law, elder abuse can be both civil and criminal.
 Elder abuse is inexcusable and can have far-reaching implications for a victim and their loved ones.
 The more the public learns about elder abuse, the easier it is to detect and prevent it from happening.
 If you would like to discuss a specific incident.
-If you need an attorney contact ACTS Law today at (833) ACTS-LAW or at info@actslaw.comcreate new email.
+If you need an attorney contact ACTS LAW today at (833) ACTS-LAW or at info@actslaw.com.

 The Welfare & Institutions Code § 15610 defines elder abuse as physical abuse, neglect, financial abuse, abandonment, isolation, abduction, or other treatment resulting in harm, pain or mental suffering to an elder.
 It also means the deprivation by a care custodian of goods or services that are necessary to avoid physical harm or mental suffering to the elder.
 These acts may be committed unintentionally, for example by a careless or negligent caregiver, or intentionally, in a knowing attempt to cause harm to the victim.

-People throughout Southern California who believe and/or know that an elder loved one has been the victim of abuse are encouraged to turn to ACTS Law for experienced representation.
+People throughout Southern California who believe and/or know that an elder loved one has been the victim of abuse are encouraged to turn to ACTS LAW for experienced representation.

 We can help address the different types of elder abuse, including: